 Resurrection plant, also called Rose of Jericho, can survive several years without water by drying up and going dormant.
 The plant appears dead, but provide water, and within a couple of hours it will begin to revive and turn green.
 Within a day or so, it will be fully unfurled, and "resurrected" into a green, fern-like plant.
 This remarkable feat, leading to its common name, is a survival mechanism Selaginella lepidophylla developed in the harsh conditions of its native habitat in the Chihuahuan Desert.
 When water is scarce, resurrection plants dry out and curl their fronds inwards into a ball shape.

 The dormant plants travel the desert as tumbleweeds until they find water.
-Once exposed to moisture, the plants rehydrate and unfurl their gorgeous, fern-like fronds.
-Although resurrection plants are native to desert conditions, they can adapt well to growing indoors.
-They grow very slowly.
+Once exposed to moisture, the slow-growing plants rehydrate and unfurl their gorgeous, fern-like fronds.
+Although resurrection plants are native to very harsh desert conditions, they adapt well to growing indoors, and are most often grown as a houseplant.

 |Botanical Name||Selaginella lepidophylla|

 |Mature Size||2-6 in. tall, 3-6 in. wide|

 |Native Area||North America|

 Resurrection Plant Care